Chicken and Cheese Stuffed Anaheim Peppers

 - While the chicken is baking, cook the onion in the same pan, about 5 minutes, or until softened.
 Add garlic and cook 1 more minute, stirring.
 Remove from heat and add to mixing bowl with chicken.

-- To the mixing bowl, add feta cheese and oregano.
+- To the mixing bowl, add cheese.
 Mix well.

 - Slit each pepper down the center and scoop out the insides.